knpuniversity/rest/knpu/post.rst

         return $response;
     }

-If you think about it, this is just how the web works.
-When we submit the form to create a new programmer, the server returns a redirect that takes us to view that one programmer.
-In an API, the status code is 201 instead of 301 or 302, but the server is trying to help us in both cases.
+If you stop and think about it, this is how the web works.
+When we submit a form to create a programmer, the server returns a redirect that takes us to view that one programmer.
+In an API, the status code is 201 instead of 301 or 302, but the server is trying to help show us the way in both cases.

 Try the final product out in our test script: